fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 - My prefered definition = technologies, business models and usages driven by intersection of SMAC

-Social Media, Mobility, Analytics (big data), Cloud = the 4 pilars of Digital
+Social media, Mobility, Analytics (big data), Cloud = the 4 pilars of Digital

 ----

-Each SMAC component offers specific services to businesses
+Each SMAC component offers specific services to the business
 - Social media widens the scope of communication and information
 - Mobile connectivity (smartphones and tablets) enables accessibility (anywhere, anytime, real-time)
 - Analytics provides opportunities to analyze Big Data